Visiting during COVID-19

 While restarting our activities has most of us breathing a little more easily, many are still keeping a close eye on their health and feeling the strain of isolation.
 We recognize that.
 We are prioritizing access for seniors, vulnerable people and first responders every day we are open, from 10 am to 11:00 am.

 Please enter the museum through the main doors facing Belleville Street (across from the Fairmont Empress Hotel).
-The doors will be propped open during regular hours to reduce the touch points.

 Thank you to our members for their on-going support.
 You are so important to us!
 Members will receive extensions for full closure on their memberships.

-To help physical distancing, we are operating at reduced visitor capacity.
-This means that museum visitors (including members) will need to book a timed ticket with a specific entry.
 Please book your timed ticket on our website before arriving at the museum as your preferred entry time may not be available at the box office.

 Timed tickets are available are available online, bookable up to one month prior to your visit.